Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The specified SD card is initialized.
 If an SD card is loaded when the machine is switched on, this will happen by default.
 SD card must be initialized for the other SD functions to work.

 In SBC mode and v3.4 or newer this code may be used to mount block devices or remote endpoints using the mount command.
-Note that this requires the DuetPiManagementPlugin to be running.

 ### Parameters